 - urinary ketone test strips.

-As a result of the RFP process, a revised list of BGTS, syringe and urinary ketone test strip products available through the NDSS will take effect from 1 July 2018.
+Upon finalisation of the RFP process, a revised list of BGTS, syringe and urinary ketone test strip products will be available through the NDSS from 1 December 2018.

 Through this process, the Department is seeking a broad national approach to the supply of NDSS products and to achieve value for money through bulk product sourcing and purchasing.